machdyne/topaz/README.md

 This repo contains schematics, PCB layouts, firmware and documentation.

+Find more information on the [Topaz product page](https://machdyne.com/product/topaz-computer/).

 ## License

 The contents of this repo are released under the [Lone Dynamics Open License](LICENSE.md) with the following exceptions: